Erik Martin (basketball): Coaching career

 After the end of his professional career as a player, Martin took up coaching.
 He started in 2003 at Jacobs Center High School in Cincinnati, Ohio, and had the double role of head coach of the junior varsity team and assistant coach for the varsity team for one season.
 He then joined the coaching staff of Cincinnati State Technical and Community College as an assistant to head coach Andre Tate, and spent two years in the position.
 In August 2006 he joined Bob Huggins' staff at Kansas State for the 2006–07 season, on his first position in an NCAA Division I program.
-When Huggins took up the head coach position at West Virginia, Martin followed him: he has been working as an assistant coach since the 2007–08 season.
+When Huggins took up the head coach position at West Virginia, Martin followed him; he began working as an assistant coach in the 2007–08 season.

 South Carolina State

-On July 11, 2022, it was announced that Martin would become the next head coach for South Carolina State making it his first head coaching role.
+On July 11, 2022, it was announced that Martin would become the next head coach for South Carolina State, his first head coaching role.